Maine Organic Farmers and Gardeners Association

 The Maine School Garden Network operates under MOFGA to promote educational gardening in Maine.
 They offer a directory of school gardens and a collection of resources for beginning gardeners.

-Not all cooperatives are food cooperatives – there are also seed co-ops!
+Fedco is a hybrid worker/consumer cooperative that sells seeds (many certified organic), seed potatoes, onion sets, organic growing supplies, trees and more.
 Rising Tide organizes an annual group order from Fedco offering our customers a 20% discount off the listed retail price on vegetable, herb and flower seeds for their gardens.

 Weston A. Price Foundation